echicken/react-ftelnet/README.md

 [fTelnet](https://github.com/rickparrish/fTelnet) as a React component.

-Install it
+Install it:

 ```sh
 npm install react-ftelnet
 ```

-import it
+import it:

 ```js
 import FTelnet from 'react-ftelnet';
 ```

-and then, where it suits you:
+use it:

 ```jsx
 // Available props and their defaults are shown here.